CTAPP reporting: common issues

 How to Report Client Trust Account Updates

-Editing Registered Accounts
+Editing Previously Registered Accounts

 If your account was previously registered as a "Ind.
 CTA or Non-CA IOLTA" account type, you will be required to update your account type to “IOLTA”, “non-CA IOLTA”, or “non-IOLTA”.